1995 Zapatista Crisis: Peace

 Without much hope of dialogue, it was already in hostile conditions as the Secretary of Interior negotiator Luis Maldonado began his return to Mexico City.
-When passing by the Ejido San Miguel, a patrol of the Zapatista Army of National Liberation beckons them to stop, surprised without even knowing what was happening, he was handed a radio, by means of which Mexico under-Secretary of Interior Luis Maldonado achieved with the Subcomandante Marcos the re-initiation of the Dialog with all the necessary agreements per the Law to start the formal Peace Talks dialog between the Zapatista Army of National Liberation and the Mexican government.
+When passing by the Ejido San Miguel, a patrol of the Zapatista Army of National Liberation beckons them to stop, surprised without even knowing what was happening, he was handed a radio, by means of which Mexico under-Secretary of Interior Luis Maldonado achieved with the Subcomandante Marcos the re-initiation of the Dialog with all the necessary agreements per the law to start the formal peace talks dialog between the Zapatista Army of National Liberation and the Mexican government.
 The Zapatista's charismatic leader, Marcos, led the Zapatistas movement to leave arms aside and start the dialog for a peace agreement.

 Protocol

 By April 9, 1995, the Dialog Protocol's Bases and the harmony, peace with justice and dignity agreement negotiation between the Mexican government and the Zapatistas were signed.
 On April 17, 1995, the Mexican government appointed Marco Antonio Bernal as Peace Commissioner in Chiapas.
-Peace Talks between the Mexican Government and the Zapatistas started in San Andrés Larráinzar on April 22, 1995.
+Peace talks between the Mexican Government and the Zapatistas started in San Andrés Larráinzar on April 22, 1995.
 The Zapatistas rejected the Mexican Government proposal.
 Peace Talks Dialog reinitiated on June 7, 1995, they agree with Alianza Cívica Nacional y the Convención Nacional Democrática to organize a national Consultation for Peace and Democracy.
 The Bases for the Dialog Protocol was renegotiated, in La Realidad Chiapas.
 October 12, 1995 Peace Talks Dialog is resumed in San Andres Larráinzar, Chiapas.

 The other agenda

 The rocky road to peace between the Mexican government and the Zapatistas was due mostly to the initiatives promoted by the PGR.
 On October 23, 1995, to derail the Peace Talks Dialog, the PGR arrested and send Fernando Yañez Muñoz to prison.
-Once again, not only were the Peace Talks seriously disturbed, but these actions violated the governing peace talks Law, which granted a guarantee of free passage to all of the Zapatistas during the negotiations and suspended all the arrest warrants against any of them.
-On October 26, 1995, the Zapatista National Liberation Army denied any association with Fernando Yañez Muñoz, and announced a Red Alert.
+Once again, not only were the peace talks seriously disturbed, but these actions violated the Peace Talks Decree, which granted a guarantee of free passage to all of the Zapatistas during the negotiations and suspended all the arrest warrants against any of them.
+On October 26, 1995, the Zapatista National Liberation Army denied any association with Fernando Yañez Muñoz, and announced a red alert.
 Marcos returns to the mountains.
 On October 26, 1995, the PGR dropped all charges against the alleged Comandante German.
 The COCOPA agreed with the determination.
 The next day on October 27, 1995, Fernando Yañez Muñoz was freed from the Reclusorio Preventivo Oriente.
 He said, "I was arrested for political reasons and I guess I am set free for political reasons.
 My arrest was with the objective purpose of sabotaging the peace talks."
 On 29 October 1995 the Zapatistas lifted the Red Alert and negotiations resumed.